School Science Lessons

 19.1.2 Acidulated water

-Acidulated water is water that has been made slightly acidic by the addition of an acid substance such as lemon juice or vinegar (about one teaspoon to half a litre of water).
+Acidulated water is water that has been made slightly acidic by the addition of an acid substance such as lemon juice or vinegar.

 Peeled fruit and vegetables such as apples, pears, celeriac, globe artichokes and salsify are immersed in acidulated water to prevent them from discolouring.

-Cauliflower will be snowy white if boiled in acidulated water.
+Acidulated water can also be used for cooking, for example, cauliflower will become snowy white if boiled in acidulated water.

 Shortening is solid, white fat made from hydrogenated vegetable oil.